hectorgm/VoronoiMetroBarcelona/README.md

 # VoronoiMetroBarcelona
-Voronoi map of Barcelona and its Metro system
+Voronoi map of Barcelona and its Metro system using R and Leaflet